investingrus/main-site/content/blog/saving-for-retirement.md

 ## What's Next

-I'm planning to continue exploration on how regular folks, "rest of us", should invest to save for retirement.
-Here are some of the questions I'm planning to
+I'm planning to continue the exploration of how regular folks, "the rest of us", should invest to save for retirement.
+Here are some of the questions I'm planning to cover:
-cover:

-* Most of the savings often come closer to retirement.
+* Most of the savings are often contributed closer to retirement (as salary increases, mortgage gets paid out, etc.).
 I'd like to investigate which strategy would work best in that case.

-* The common advice by financial profesionals is to allocate more capital to bonds as you approach retirement age.
-I'd like to explore how sound this advice is and what would be reasonable schedule for such reallocation.
+* The common advice by financial professionals is to reallocate portfolio to bonds from stocks as you approach retirement.
+I'd like to explore how sound this advice is and what would be a reasonable schedule for such a reallocation.

-* Tax advantaged accounts (401K, IRA, Roth IRA) are quite popular means to save for retirement.
+* Tax advantaged accounts (401K, IRA, Roth IRA) are quite a popular means to save for retirement.
 I'd like to quantify how much benefit those accounts provide.